 Darwin, Northern Territory

-There is some hope for revitalisation of the Darwin property market as falling house prices, coupled with incentives from the NT Government, begin to attract first-home buyers.
+There is some hope for revitalisation of the Darwin property market as lower house prices, coupled with incentives from the NT Government, begin to attract first-home buyers.

 Darwin needs these developments to move into the construction phase to re-generate the NT economy, create demand in the Darwin market, stem the negative pricing trends and reduce the high vacancy rates.